 Zelaya earned his Bachelor of Music and Master of Music degrees in Violin Performance from Lynn Conservatory, studying with the prestigious violinist and conductor Guillermo Figueroa.
 During his studies, he competed in the Cremona International String Competition in Italy, winning first prize as well as two special awards for Best Bach and Best Virtuoso Piece.

 Zelaya has been teaching private lessons for over a decade at the Vivace Music Academy and Parkland International Music Academy.
-In 2023 he moved to Houston where he performs regularly in numerous ensembles, performing classical and contemporary music.
+In 2023, he moved to Houston, where he performs regularly in numerous ensembles, performing classical and contemporary music.
 Zelaya has his own Violin studio in Sugar Land.